panweihit/DropNeuron/README.md

 One option is substitute the offical [regularizers.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/layers/python/layers/regularizers.py). with the new [regularizers.py](regularizers.py).
-Typically, we use the following command on both Linux and Mac
+Typically, we use the following command on both Linux and Mac (I'm using Ubuntu 14.04 and MAC OS 10.11.4)

     pip show tensorflow
     cd /usr/local/lib/python2.7/site-packages/tensorflow/contrib/layers/python/layers